scionproto/scion/doc/cryptography/drkey.rst

       bytes key = 3;
     }

-    message Lvl1Request{
+    // Lvl1Request is used to request a level 1 key for a given epoch and protocol. message Lvl1Request{
       // Point in time when the requested key is valid.
       Timestamp val_time = 1;